2024-25 BSO Season

 Elisa Sunshine, soprano (Juliette)

-Amber Monroe, mezzo-soprano (Lucienne)
+Amber Monroe, soprano (Lucienne)

 Karen Cargill, mezzo-soprano (Brigitte)